Personal loans are unsecured loans. Due to this, lenders want to be doubly sure that you are able to repay the loan.

 On the other hand, self-employed individuals are not needed to submit their salary slip.
 However, they will have to submit ITR returns and bank statement for the last 3 to 6 months.

 The salary slip becomes mandatory in a personal loan based on the type of profession.
 If you are a salaried employee but could not get a salary slip, you may request your employer the receipt of the payment made or income certificate which may be accepted by banks.

 If you are unable to get salary slips, you may onboard a guarantor whose income can be used for eligibility.
 However, you need to check with the lender for such approvals.

-Bank account statement is another proof that banks considers for your income provided your salary should be credited to the respective account.
-If they find a regular deposit of monthly income, the lender will be convinced to offer you the personal loan.
+The bank account statement is another proof that banks consider for your income provided your salary should be credited to the respective account.
+If they find a regular deposit of monthly income, the lender will be convinced to offer you a personal loan.